-Reinforce the inclusive and participatory governance of the transition to RE ment of a regulatory framework with the objective of fostering investment confidence, mobilising stakeholders and sharing resources (Choukri et al., 2017).
+Reinforce the inclusive and participatory governance of the transition to RE

+The transition to RE in Morocco has been mostly undertaken through a model which associates the private sector as partner given its expertise and operational capacity.
+Such an approach was supported by the development of a regulatory framework with the objective of fostering investment confidence, mobilising stakeholders and sharing resources (Choukri et al., 2017).
 In this setting, this transition remains a rather top-down process with support from the highest governance institutions, given that the different options of energy transition are not frequently discussed by all stakeholders.
 In that context, RE projects, especially large-scale ones, may generate misunderstandings, resistance and even conflicts.
 Therefore, planning RE projects by involving all stakeholders would make it possible to obtain greater social acceptance and a clear picture about the transition's outcomes.
 To do so, stakeholders should be systematically informed, starting from the project planning stage to be enlightened about site and technology choices, regulatory framework, and the concrete socioeconomic and environmental returns of the project.
 Organised civil society has a central role to play in this process by raising public awareness of energy issues and creating citizen engagement during the implementation phase.
 Multilevel coordination and consultation mechanisms may be set up to actively involve stakeholders in relevant decision-making processes.
 To reinforce participation of local communities, there is a need to strengthen the implementation of existing regulations because the Moroccan regulatory framework provides such communities with a mandate to act as a local development driver (Jamea et al., 2019).

-The transition to RE in Morocco has been mostly undertaken through a model which associates the private sector as partner given its expertise and operational capacity.
-Such an approach was supported by the developamong women and young people, and a culture of debate and consultation involved hetween actors could emerge.
+Ultimately, a community of citizens committed and mobilised for the transition to RE could emerge, with the possibility to develop a common vision and influence energy policies at various scales.
+Therefore, new forms of sociability could materialise, especially among women and young people, and a culture of debate and consultation involved between actors could emerge.
 Citizen commitment could also go beyond simple energy issues to support engagement in other underlying areas - i.e. mobility, water management, farming, tourism, education and health.
 This could even help transform other economic sectors and trigger the development of new forms of organisation to meet the needs of this emerging economy.
 Indeed, Morocco could develop a whole social and solidarity-based economy around energy such as the creation of energy cooperatives while encouraging young people to get involved in this niche through capacity-building and financial support (Jamea et al., 2018).